samueltorres/r8limiter/README.md

 ## Datastores

 This rate limiter functions primarily in-memory, but as there can be multiple instances across clusters, it needs a centralized data-store in order to have all instances with the same amount of requests for a given request descriptor.
-It will synchronize the counters will all the other instances asynchronously, using a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) counter.

 Currently it supports Redis and Cassandra.